delan/www.azabani.com/drafts/spelling-grammar-2.md

 Blink’s native squiggly lines look quite different to anything CSS can achieve with `wavy` or `dotted` decorations, and they are painted on unrelated codepaths ([more details]).
 Some older code and docs call these squiggly lines “markers”, but document markers are now a broader concept.
-We want to unify these codepaths, to make them easier to maintain and help us integrate them with CSS, but this created a few complications.
+We want to unify these codepaths, to make them easier to maintain and help us integrate them with CSS, but this creates a few complications.

 [more details]: {% post_url 2021-05-17-spelling-grammar %}#cjk-css-unification